Benjamin-Piper/Benjamin-Piper.github.io/content/blog/diversifying-the-toolset.md

 {% youtube(id="G_eYTctGZw8", start=1551, end=1593) %}
 Let's imagine you define some constraints.
-Your business maybe ships on Monday through Saturday and the U.S. Postal Service operates most Monday through Saturdays, but some of them don't because it's a holiday.
+Your business maybe ships on Monday through Saturday and the U.S. Postal Service operates most Monday through Saturdays, but some of them they don't because it's a holiday.
 //
 You have these two independent constraints that define your shipping logic and that define the Postal Service calendar and I want to know on what two days do